Rideshare Accidents

 • Period 3: The rideshare driver has the app turned on, has accepted a ride, and has the passenger in his or her vehicle.

-During period 0, neither Uber nor Lyft recognize any liability.
+During Period 0, neither Uber nor Lyft recognizes any liability.
 If you were injured by a rideshare driver who was not actively working for his or her respective rideshare company at the time of the collision, you can file a standard car accident claim, but you are not covered by the rideshare company.

 • $50,000 in bodily injury/death per person